AARON-CLARK/shinyNewColumns/README.md

 a basis to populate it’s values.
 Along the way, the module provides simple summaries & visuals of existing column’s distributions.
-When satisfied, the user can click ‘Add variable’ and the module returns the user supplied data.frame with the new column appended in addition to the `dplyr::mutate()` expressions used to generate it.
+When satisfied, the user can click ‘Add variable’ and the module returns the user supplied data.frame with the new column appended PLUS the `dplyr::mutate()` expressions used to generate it.

+Click the `DEMO APPP` button below to launch an example app which leverages the `shinyNewColumns` module to create new columns in the popular `iris` data.frame.
+The app’s code is provided below as well.
+What are you waiting for?
+Go empower your users to make some columns!

 <center>
 <a href="https://bit.ly/shinynewcolumns">